 Vitiligo is a common condition causing loss of pigmentation in patches of skin.
 Although vitiligo may be more noticeable in darker skin, it can have a considerable effect on psychological wellbeing in anyone who is affected by the condition.

 Many previous clinical trials of treatments for vitiligo have been small or poorly designed.
 There has also been wide variation in the outcome measures used to measure the effects of vitiligo treatments.
 We have addressed these issues by:

-HI-LIGHT Vitiligo Trial - Examining whether UV-light (used at home) and topical steroids help vitiligo (seeking participants).
+HI-LIGHT Vitiligo Trial - Examining whether UV-light (used at home) and topical steroids help vitiligo.

 Vitiligo Noticeability scaleA patient-rated outcome measure assessing the acceptability of treatment response.

-Core Outcomes for VitiligoDeveloping a Core Outcome Set for future clinical trials for the management of Vitiligo.
+Core Outcomes for VitiligoDeveloping a Core Outcome Set for vitiligo - International Initiative for outcomes for vitiligo trials (INFO)